ludwiggj/scalaForImpatient/README_Step06.md

 In step 5 we extracted a method **getTotalCharge()** from the main loop in the **Customer.statement()** method.

-We now finish the process in this step, extracting a method **getTotalFrequentRenterPoints()** to calculate the total rental points for a customer.
+We now finish the process in this step, extracting a method **getTotalFrequentRenterPoints()** to calculate the total renter points for a customer.

 If we consider the effect of extracting the **getTotalCharge()** and **getTotalFrequentRenterPoints()** methods from the **Customer.statement()** method:

 * We now have more code; but that's OK, as the code is easier for humans to read and understand.

 * The code will execute more slowly, since it will iterate the collection of rentals twice to calculate the total charge and total frequent renter points, rather than once.
-However, the clarity of the code is more important at this stage; we should not optimise the code prematurely(http://c2.com/cgi/wiki?PrematureOptimization).
+However, the clarity of the code is more important at this stage; we should not [optimise the code prematurely](http://c2.com/cgi/wiki?PrematureOptimization).

 Coming Next...
 ==============